| Sunny

 thistle, hairy veitch, yarrow, hosta, flowering rush,

-false spirea, Joe Pye weed, daylilies, milkweed, mothmullien,
+false spirea, Joe Pye weed, daylilies, milkweed,

-horseweed, sedum, summer sweet, boneset, black medic,
+mothmullien, horseweed, sedum, summer sweet, boneset,

-curley dock, bedstraw, bouncing bet, white champion
+black medic, curley dock, bedstraw, bouncing bet, white

-sticks and praying mantis. |
+Walking sticks and praying mantis. |

 Colorful

-autumn foliage |
+Colorful autumn foliage |

 October